 - Anxiety & Depression – read more about the research on this at science direct

 - Hormone Issues – I experienced this first hand!
 The higher the estrogen or progesterone levels in a woman’s body, the lower the magnesium (pregnancy anyone?).
 This is what lead the leg cramps in pregnancy for me.
+(Magnesium benefits men too though!)

-That leads us to the Benefits of Magnesium Oil
+Benefits of Magnesium Oil

 If you have a deficiency in magnesium then supplementing your levels will likely lead to deeper sleep.
 Magnesium has been referred to as “the ultimate relaxation mineral”.
 For this reason, even if you are using magnesium oil for another reason, it is recommended to apply it right before bed for an extra relaxing sleep and get the maximum benefits of magnesium.
+Magnesium and sleep go together like peanut butter and jelly.

 This is incredible, especially considering how many people depend on painkillers which can be super harsh on their body.
 Magnesium Oil is totally natural and has the same ability to treat pain, even chronic.
 It can relieve aches, pains, & spasms.